himanshu143nith/aim-flicker/README.md

 # aim-flicker
-A java-script based program to improve your aiming and reflex for cs go.
+A javaScript based program to improve your aiming and reflex for cs go.

 TODO:
 1. Create a canvas